svarukala/nivas_blog/content/posts/8-24-2020_CaptureVersionsOfDocumentSetsInSPO/UsingCSOMCaptureVersionsOfDocumentSets.md

 Console.WriteLine(ctx.Web.Title);
 ```

 Now that you have your ClientContext object ready.
-You can now request all the Document Set items from the library.
+You can request all the Document Set items from the library.
 Then request the version collection for each document set item.
 ```csharp
 var list = ctx.Web.Lists.GetByTitle("Documents");
 //Use below two lines if you want to load a specific item by id